 - Work on improving accuracy & speed

-- Quick recap of case laws, important sections, amendments
+- Quick recap of case laws, important sections, and amendments

 - Final practice of judgment writing & essay writing